 It makes sense to be flexible so that you are always comfortable with the risk/reward.

-For example, using the ‘Batman’ strategy at Goal Profits I know that my maximum possible loss on a 0-0 result is 3.2pts.
+For example, using the ‘CS4’ strategy at Goal Profits I know that my maximum possible loss on a 0-0 result is 3.2pts.
 However, if I start out with a half stake I reduce that maximum loss to 1.6pts which is much easier to deal with.

 When opening a trade, you must always be aware of the maximum loss you have allowed yourself and stick to it.
 Employ a trading mentality, not a gamblers' gung-ho mindset.